alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-12-20-is-woman-husband-a-mahram-to-her-sister.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Is a man considered a Mahram for the sister of his wife?"
+title: Is a man considered a Mahram for the sister of his wife?
-hijri: "Jumada Al-Awwal 05, 1442 AH"
+hijri: '1442-05-05'
-source: "Fatawa Shaykh Ibn Baz p.
-20/289"
+source: Fatawa Shaykh Ibn Baz p.
+20/289
 lang: en
-category: [marriage]
+category:
+- marriage
 note: false
-summary: "No, a woman's husband is not a Mahram to her sister or paternal aunt.
-The husband of a woman is a Mahram neither to her sister, nor to her maternal or paternal aunts."
+summary: No, a woman's husband is not a Mahram to her sister or paternal aunt.
+The husband of a woman is a Mahram neither to her sister, nor to her maternal or paternal aunts.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: